-We'll keep evolving the same DigitClassifier - adding dropout, normalization, and residual connections, and measuring the impact of each.
+We'll keep evolving the same DigitClassifier, adding dropout, normalization, and residual connections one at a time and measuring what each actually buys us.

-When a model performs perfectly on training data but fails on new data, it has overfit.
-It memorized the noise and peculiarities of the training set rather than learning the underlying pattern.
+When a model performs perfectly on training data but fails on new data, it has overfit: it memorized the noise and peculiarities of the training set instead of learning the underlying pattern.

-A model with more parameters than training examples can literally memorize every example.
+This is not a theoretical concern.
+A model with more parameters than training examples can literally memorize every example - just learn to output the correct label whenever it sees that specific noise pattern.
 GPT-3 has 175 billion parameters.
-Even with trillions of training tokens, overfitting is a constant threat.
+Even with trillions of training tokens, overfitting is a constant pressure.

-The entire field of regularization exists to answer one question: how do you force a model to learn general patterns instead of specific memorization?
+The entire field of regularization exists to answer one question: how do you force a model to learn general patterns when memorizing specific examples is the path of least resistance?

 Weight Decay (L2 Regularization)

-The simplest regularization: add a penalty for large weights to the loss function.
+The simplest answer: make memorization expensive.
+Add a penalty for large weights directly to the loss:

-L1 regularization () is the alternative.
-While L2 makes weights small, L1 makes weights exactly zero - effectively pruning connections from the network.
-L1 produces sparse models; L2 produces smooth models.
+L1 regularization () takes this further.
+While L2 makes weights small, L1 makes weights exactly zero, effectively pruning connections from the network.
+L1 produces sparse models; L2 produces smooth ones.

-Dropout (Srivastava et al., 2014) is deceptively simple: during each training step, randomly set a percentage of neuron outputs to zero.
+Dropout (Srivastava et al., 2014) is deceptively simple: during each training step, randomly set a fraction of neuron outputs to zero.

 Typical dropout rate: 10-20% for Transformers, up to 50% for smaller models.

 Forces redundancy.
-If neuron A might disappear, the network can't rely on it alone to carry critical information.
-The same knowledge gets distributed across many neurons.
+If neuron A might disappear on any given step, the network cannot rely on it alone to carry critical information.
+The same knowledge gets encoded redundantly across many neurons - exactly what we want for generalization.

 Implicit ensemble.
-Each training step uses a different random subset of neurons - effectively training a different subnetwork.
-The final model is an ensemble of exponentially many subnetworks, averaged together.
+Each training step uses a different random subset of neurons, effectively training a different subnetwork.
+The final model averages exponentially many such subnetworks.
 Ensembles almost always generalize better than individual models.

 Breaks co-adaptation.
-Without dropout, neurons can form brittle partnerships where neuron B only works if neuron A fires first.
-Dropout prevents these fragile dependencies.
+Without dropout, neuron B can learn to only activate when neuron A fires first, creating brittle dependencies.
+Dropout prevents these fragile partnerships.

 During inference, dropout is turned off.
-All neurons are active, but their outputs are scaled by to account for the fact that more neurons are active than during training.
+All neurons are active, but their outputs are scaled by to compensate for having more active neurons than during training.

-To see dropout's effect, we need to overfit first.
-Let's train on only 1,000 examples:
+To see the effect clearly, we need to overfit first.
+Training on only 1,000 examples makes this easy:

 The Vanishing Gradient Problem

-This is why deep networks were considered impractical for decades.
-And it's exactly what killed vanilla RNNs for long sequences - processing 500 tokens means 500 layers of gradient multiplication.
+This is why deep networks were considered impractical for most of the 2000s.
+It is also what killed vanilla RNNs for long sequences: processing 500 tokens is equivalent to passing gradients backward through 500 layers of multiplication.

-The exploding gradient problem is the flip side: when factors are greater than 1, gradients grow exponentially, causing numerical overflow.
-Gradient clipping (capping the gradient norm at a threshold, typically 1.0) is the standard fix.
+The exploding gradient problem is the mirror image: when those factors are greater than 1, gradients grow exponentially, causing numerical overflow.
+Gradient clipping - capping the gradient norm at a threshold, typically 1.0 - is the standard fix, and it is used in virtually every Transformer training run.

 Residual Connections - The Gradient Highway

-He et al., 2015 proposed the fix that enabled truly deep networks: skip connections (also called residual connections).
+He et al., 2015 proposed the fix that enabled truly deep networks: skip connections.

-Instead of learning the output directly, the layer learns a residual - the difference between the input and the desired output.
-The identity shortcut means the gradient has a direct path backward that bypasses the layer entirely.
+Instead of learning the full output directly, the layer learns a residual - the difference between input and desired output.
+The identity shortcut creates a direct path for gradients to flow backward, bypassing the layer entirely.

-That (the identity matrix) means the gradient can never fully vanish.
-Even if , the gradient still flows through the skip connection unchanged.
+That (identity matrix) is the key.
+Even if , the gradient still passes through unchanged.
+Vanishing gradients become impossible by construction.

 This one idea enabled: